 - It’s not all sessions!
 There’s plenty of time for fun, including swimming, skating, souvenir shopping, exploring, bowling, basketball—even a great dance Thursday night.

-- The 2015 cost is $165 per person.
+- The 2016 cost has not been determined yet.
 There is an additional $10 4-H participation fee for youth not yet enrolled in 4-H. The fee includes meals, a shared room in a dorm, sessions and a t-shirt.
 You may wish to check with your county MSU Extension office to see if scholarship funds are available.

-- Registration opens March 17, 2015.
+- Registration opens in Mid-March 2016.
 Registration books that show all of the sessions and details on everything happening during Exploration Days will be available online and from county Extension offices in March.

 - Registration deadlines (usually the end of April) vary by county, so check with your county MSU Extension office.
 Don’t wait until the deadline though, because popular sessions fill up fast!

 - Contact the 4-H staff in your county MSU Extension officefor more information on 4-H Exploration Days, and any specific details pertaining to your county’s delegation.

 For Parents and Volunteers